N8Brown/weather_app/README.md

 ![Weather Application](weather-app.jpg)

 ## About
 This weather application is powered by the free version of [Weather API](https://www.weatherapi.com/).
-The frontend was built using [Bootstrap](https://getbootstrap.com/), while the back end is powered by the [Django](https://www.djangoproject.com/) framework.
+The frontend is built using [Bootstrap](https://getbootstrap.com/), while the back end is powered by the [Django](https://www.djangoproject.com/) framework.
 Users can search for weather information by entering any of the following into the search bar:
 * City Name
 * US Zipcode
 * UK Postcode